n00bvn/n00bvn/README.md

-**Thaw - Full stack developer | Ruby, Python, React, Flutter**
+**Thaw - Full stack developer | Ruby, React, Flutter**

-I am Thaw, a full stack developer with 7+ years Ruby, 2+ years React, 1+ years Python and 1+ years Flutter experience.
+I am Thaw, a full stack developer with 7+ years Ruby, 2+ years React and 1+ years Flutter experience.

 I hate doing things repeatedly, that’s why I love programming.
 And I do believe coding is mainly about the mindset and logic.